isabella232/rtos-docs-pr.it-it/rtos-docs/threadx/chapter4.md

 ## <a name="tx_block_pool_prioritize"></a>tx_block_pool_prioritize

-Classificare in ordine di priorità l'elenco di sospensione del pool di blocchi
+Classificare in ordine di priorità l'elenco di sospensione del pool a blocchi

 ### <a name="prototype"></a>Prototipo